jovel/travels/japan.md

 ## Guide to Tokyo

-Suggestions based on my Tokyo travels. tl;dr Just wandering around Tokyo, you'll find a lot of venues to explore activities that you're interested or try new ones.
-My main recommendation is to visit the various areas of Tokyo (e.g. Ueno, Asakusa, Shibuya, Ebisu, etc) and just explore.
-In the following guide, I'll give one or two pointers as way point for some areas to start your travels.
+Suggestions based on my Tokyo travels.

+**tl;dr** Wandering around the various Tokyo district with a train card is the best way to enjoy Tokyo.
+My goal in the following guide to give a couple of waypoints on each district to get your travels started.
 Hope you enjoy!

 ### Akihabra

+TODO
-Electric town
+* Electric town guide
-Ramen
+* Ramen

 ### Asakusa